CrypticSignal/AV-converter/README.md

 - Play reaction-time games! https://freeaudioconverter.net/game & https://freeaudioconverter.net/game2
 ## How does it work?
 Your file is uploaded to a server, where the conversion/file trimming takes place.
 On completion, the file is sent to your browser and is automatically downloaded.
-## Features
+## Features - converter
 - You can see the file upload progress as a percentage and also amount uploaded (MB) in realtime.
 - Upload completion time is shown in realtime.
 - Whilst the file is being converted, you can see how far into the file the encoder currently is.
 This information is updated every second.
+## Features - the games
-- See your high score for the games.
+- See your high score.
-- See the world record for the games.
+- See the world record.
 ## Supported filetypes
 Many filetypes are supported, click [here](https://freeaudioconverter.net/filetypes) for details.
 Support for other filetypes may be added, feel free to [contact me](https://freeaudioconverter.net/contact) to enquire.
 ## To-do